Freight transported in containers - statistics on unitisation

 The share of unitisation in total freight transport has increased considerably in recent years.
 However, this growth in unitisation varies between the different modes of transport.
 Rail and maritime transport (deep sea shipping in particular, but also short sea shipping) have the highest shares of freight unitisation, both at EU level and in most Member States.
 By contrast, for road transport the unitisation rate at EU level has remained stable at slightly above 6 % over the last few years.

-Comparing road, rail, maritime (deep sea shipping and short sea shipping) and inland waterways transport across all EU Member States, deep sea shipping and short sea shipping had the highest unitisation rate in 16 Member States (only 23 Member States have a coastline).
-Rail transport had the highest unitisation rates in 10 Member States.
+Comparing road, rail, maritime (deep sea shipping and short sea shipping) and inland waterways transport across all EU Member States, deep sea shipping or short sea shipping had the highest unitisation rate in 15 Member States (only 23 Member States have a coastline).
+Rail transport had the highest unitisation rates in 11 Member States.
 Due to data availability at national level, the unitisation rate for maritime transport is calculated on the basis of tonnes of goods transported, whereas for the other transport modes it is based on tonne-kilometres.

 Differing trends in road container transport across Europe

-When looking at the sum of the available Member States, container transport by road (measured in tonne-kilometres) increased by 10 % from 2010 to 2016 (Table 1).
-Over this period, there was a decrease of 1.4 % for other containers, while transport of large containers rise by almost 15 %.
-At the same time, the volume of freight transport in containers by road decreased in 9 Member States.
-Portugal stands out with a sharp increase in road transport of containers since 2012 over this period, mainly caused by an increase for large containers, even if for the first time since 2012, there is a decrease of 2.9% from 2015 to 2016.
-This may reflect the significant increase in container volumes recorded in Portuguese ports over this period, in particular for deep sea shipping.
+From 2011 to 2017, the volume of freight transport in containers by road decreased in 7 Member States and in EFTA country Norway.
+Portugal stands out with a sharp increase in road transport of containers since 2011 over this period, mainly caused by an increase for large containers.
+This may reflect the significant increase in the share of containers recorded in Portuguese ports over this period, in particular for deep sea shipping.

-However, when looking at the change from 2015 to 2016 for the available Member States, total container transport in the EU increased by only 1.8 %.
-In fact, in 10 of the Member States the tonne-kilometres for container transport fell from the previous year.
-This fall was most pronounced for Romania (-77.5 %) and Hungary (-26.2 %).
-Germany, with 39 734 million tonne-kilometres, was by far the Member State with the highest level of container transport.
-From 2015 to 2016, this level grew slightly, by 1.0 %.
+In 6 Member States the tonne-kilometres for container transport fell in 2017 from the previous year.
+This fall was most pronounced for Latvia (-25.3 %) and Slovenia (-13.9 %).
+Germany, with 42 billion tonne-kilometres, was by far the Member State with the highest level of container transport.
+From 2016 to 2017, this level grew by 4.5 %.

-Cyprus, Portugal, Sweden and Norway are countries where maritime transport plays an important role.
+In Cyprus, Portugal, Sweden and Norway, maritime transport plays an important role.
 Germany, the Netherlands and Belgium all have major container ports serving as entry points for goods to the EU (Hamburg and Bremen/Bremerhaven in Germany, Rotterdam in the Netherlands and Antwerpen in Belgium).
 The fact that containers arriving or departing by sea tend to be forwarded by road, in particular to and from the direct hinterland of the sea ports, might be one of the explanations for the high unitisation rates observed for road transport in these countries.
-Also Luxembourg had a high share of containers in total road transport.

 Large containers made up the main part of road freight unitisation in most EU Member States (Figure 1).
-Exceptions were Luxembourg, Latvia, Czech Republic, France, Austria, Slovakia, Lithuania, Romania and Croatia, where the largest part of container transport by road was carried out in other containers.
+Exceptions were Luxembourg, Latvia, France, Austria and Lithuania, where the largest part of container transport by road was carried out in other containers.